Skip to main

 A class is missing from registration, what happened?
 Can I be added to a waitlist?

-Class and workshop space is not infinite, options may be removed at any time due to cancelation or full enrollment.
+Class and workshop space is not infinite, options may be removed at any time due to cancellation or full enrollment.
 Wait-listing for full classes is not available.
-While individual cancelations may happen and seats reopen, we cannot guarantee anyone's place in a class.
+While individual cancellations may happen and seats reopen, we cannot guarantee anyone's place in a class.
 If you are interested in a class or workshop, register as soon as possible!

 What is the Fine Arts Institute refund policy if I need to cancel?